-In this post, we’ll outline the key items that should be on your office renovation checklist so you have a successful renovation and keep everyone happy before, during and after it's over.
+In this post, we’ll outline the key items that should be on your checklist so you have a successful office remodel and keep everyone happy before, during, and after it's over.

-Take the time to examine your current space in person as well as ask the building’s owner for architectural and engineering documents to see exactly exactly you’re working with.
+Take the time to examine your current space in person as well as ask the building’s owner for architectural and engineering documents to see exactly what you’re working with.
 Are there any building strengths you should capitalize on?
 Are there features worth saving?

 Research has found that workplace design has a significant impact on attracting and retaining employees, and physical space is a clear indicator of prospects if a workplace is good or bad.
+And in the current accelerated digital transformation, employees have access to leading technology and they'll expect the same experience when they return to the office.
 So do your homework to figure out what your office needs to appeal to current and future employees.

 If you don’t create a well-thought-out strategy, you won’t get the best return on your investment of new and improved office space.

 The first part of a good strategy lays out the estimated renovation budget.
 Add up the costs of construction, needed materials, new furniture, labor, etc., and make sure to leave some wiggle room as surprise costs almost always pop up.
 Next on the office renovation checklist is what you’ll do with employees during the renovation.
 Do you have vacant areas or swing spaces you can put them in?
 If not, you’ll need to find some.
 In terms of office renovation design, keep in mind the current number of employees, future growth, technology, functionality, how employees prefer to work and office design trends.

 Have your design team and general contractor work together to decide the best timeline and plan of action for a smooth renovation project.
 A team effort and the right strategy will also reduce your risk racking up unanticipated costs.